Sp Greaney has been suffering from costochondritis for over 10 years.

 Some people can experience a flare-up once to twice a year, but for many other individuals, it could be a lifelong condition that they have to learn to live with for the rest of their life.

-Flare-ups can happen at any time and with little notice.
-In this article, we will explore several aspects of this condition, including its causes, who it effects, common symptoms, and how to cope.
+Flare-ups can occur without warning at any time and without very little notice.
+In this article, we will explore several aspects of this condition, including its causes, who it affects, common symptoms, and how to deal with it.